beatrizyordaky/beatrizyordaky/README.md

 # 💫 About Me:
-Physicist and Computer Scientist passionate about science and technology, driven by innovation and curiosity. 🔭👩‍💻
+Software Engineer with a generalist profile, experienced in back-end development, data analysis and product development.
+Physicist and Computer Scientist passionate about science and technology, driven by innovation and curiosity.

 ## 🌐 Socials: